GethinDavies1990/CI_MS4_DTR/README.md

 - Categories
 <br>![Categories](readme/testing/admin-categories.png)

-    - User Story 8.1: As an admin user I can add a product by clicking on the Product Management link in My Account.
-I must enter a name, category, price, sku, description, and image
-- User Story 8.2: As an admin user I can edit a product by clicking on the Edit button on the Products page for the product.
-I can update the name, category, price, sku, description, has Sizes(Unknown, Yes, No), Spice Rating, update an image and click the Edit Product button.
-Clicking cancel navigates the user to the product page
-- User Story 8.4: As an admin user I can delete a product by clicking on the Delete button on the product.
-A modal will appearing asking to confirm, and a message displayed once I confirm.
 - User Story 8.5: As an admin user I can view users orders in the django admin page and can view order number, date, full name, order total, delivery cost, grand total
 - User Story 8.6: As an admin user I can view users orders in the django admin page and can search by order number, full name and filter by order number, full name and order date
 - User Story 8.7: As an admin user I can view products in the django admin page and can view a products code, name, category, has sizes, price, presale price, spice rating, image